nahimsouza/rosa-lang/README.md

 # Rosa Programming Language Interpreter

+Rosa is a programming language for analysis of biological sequences.
+More details in [rosa-lang.pdf](rosa-lang.pdf).

 This repo contains an interpreter for Rosa programming language, written in SML.

 You need to install an SML interpreter, for instance, [SMLNJ](https://www.smlnj.org/).